mozilla/addons-frontend/docs/moz-addon-manager.md

 Refresh the page, open the JavaScript console, and you should see a global `mozAddonManager` object.

-## Install add-ons for development
+## Install add-ons in -dev and -stage environments

 To fully install add-ons from a development site like https://addons-dev.allizom.org or https://addons.allizom.org you will need to tell Firefox to honor their signing certificates.
 Go to `about:config` in Firefox and set this property to `true`: